Matthew 16: Verse 18

-Pope Francis notes that "this is the first time that Jesus uses the word 'Church'.
-He does so expressing all His love for the new Covenant community "which He defines as 'My Church'".
+Pope Francis notes that Jesus uses the word 'Church' here, for the first time: "he does so expressing all His love for the new Covenant community which He defines as 'My Church'".

 Verse 19

 "And I will give you the keys of the kingdom of heaven, and whatever you bind on earth will be bound in heaven, and whatever you loose on earth will be loosed in heaven."